Edward M. Sion: Career

 In 1977, Sion co-authored the Catalogue of Spectroscopically Identified White Dwarf Stars with George P. McCook.
 The book was converted to an online directory by Villanova University and contains over 20,000 identified white dwarf stars.
 The catalog introduced the WD-number, which uses the equatorial coordinate system to identify each white dwarf on the sky.
 The book and database are frequently referenced in journals since its creation.

 Sion led a team of collaborators who developed the fundamental classification system of white dwarf stars in 1983.
 This system is used worldwide, and characterizes both the chemical composition class and surface temperature of each known white dwarf star.

 In 1984, Sion uncovered empirical evidence that the hydrogen-rich white dwarfs transform into helium-rich white dwarfs when deepening helium convection, as a white dwarf cools, mixes hydrogen downward.

 In the mid-1990s, Sion led a team of collaborators, using the Hubble Space Telescope, to unveil the physical properties of white dwarfs in explosive cataclysmic variables and how they cool and heat in response to the accretion of mass from a sun-like companion star, a process which leads to nova explosions and, for the most massive white dwarfs, supernova explosions.

+In 1995, Sion carried out theoretical evolutionary model calculations with time-variable accretion to study the physics of the heating and subsequent cooling of white dwarfs in response to dwarf nova outbursts.
+The study showed that the dominant source of heating and cooling is due to deep compressional heating caused by the weight of the accreted gas.

 From 1996, he served as associate editor of The Astrophysical Journal for six years.

 The Lebanese government founded a non-profit in 2007, which would become their national academy of sciences.
 Sion was invited to be a founding member of the national academy, the Lebanese Academy of Sciences, a clone of the French Academy of Sciences.

-Sion's studies of white dwarf stars has led to his publishing over 588 scientific articles of which 246 peer-reviewed articles have appeared in journals such the Astrophysical Journal, Astronomical Journal, Astronomy and Astrophysics (the European Journal), Publications of the Astronomical Society of the Pacific, and the Monthly Notices of the Royal Astronomical Society.
+Sion's studies of white dwarf stars has led to his publishing over 653 scientific articles of which 270 peer-reviewed articles have appeared in journals such the Astrophysical Journal, Astronomical Journal, Astronomy and Astrophysics (the European Journal), Publications of the Astronomical Society of the Pacific, and the Monthly Notices of the Royal Astronomical Society.
 Sion also acts as a featured expert on Big Think.

-With over 649 scientific publications, 64 of which share authorship with Villanova students, Dr. Sion continues to have a strong impact on the field and has been ranked in the top 2% of researchers globally by Stanford University in 2019.
+With over 653 scientific publications, 66 of which share authorship with Villanova students, Dr. Sion continues to have a strong impact on the field and has been ranked in the top 2% of researchers globally by Stanford University in 2019.

+Sion has also been quoted in Forbes articles on white dwarf systems and the potential for surviving or disrupted planetary systems, drawing on both observational findings and theoretical models in exoplanet research.